The Soul Stirrers

-The Soul Stirrers were an American gospel music group, whose career spans over 90 years.
+The Soul Stirrers are an American gospel music group, whose career spans over 100 years.
 The group was a pioneer in the development of the quartet style of gospel, and a major influence on soul, R&B, doo-wop, and Southern soul, some of the secular music that owed much to gospel.

 Biography

 Formation

 The group was formed by (Silas) Roy Crain, launching his first quartet who sang in a jubilee style, in 1926 in Trinity, Texas, United States.
 In the early 1930s, after Crain moved to Houston, he joined an existing group on the condition that it change its name to The Soul Stirrers: this name yields from the description of one of Roy Crain's earlier quartets as "soul-stirring".
 Among the members of that group there was R.H.
 (Rebert) Harris, who soon became its musical leader.
 The Soul Stirrers, formed as a jubilee quartet, transformed their sound, influenced by hard gospel singers such as Mahalia Jackson and Sister Rosetta Tharpe.